 How to participate

-Every household will have the option of responding online, by mail, or by phone.
-Most households will receive an invitation to participate via a postcard in the mail in mid-March 2020.
+Every household had the option of responding online, by mail, or by phone.
+Most households received an invitation to participate online via postcard in the mail in mid-March 2020.

 What we are doing

-McLean County Regional Planning Commission is gearing up for Census 2020 by partnering with organizations across the County to make sure there is a complete count.
+McLean County Regional Planning Commission partnered with dozens of organizations across the County and the greater region to make sure there we got a complete count.